-- Inject brining solution deep into large cuts of meat and around the bone of a leg or a shoulder cut, as these can go off if the brine doesn't reach it.
+- Inject Brining solution deep into large chunks of meat and around the bone of a leg or a shoulder cut, as these can go off if the brine soak doesn't get in.

-- Microwave warming a solution of butter and 'squirt mustard' (sold in soft squirt bottles) and inject it into a chunk of Pork before BBQ hot smoking it, or just baking it in the house oven.
+- Microwave warm butter and 'squirt mustard' and inject into a chunk of Pork before smoking or baking in the house oven.

 - Inject 'squirt mustard' and smokey BBQ sauce into the centre of a stuffed burger before cooking it.